rcrampton1/ServianTechChallenge/README.md

 6. Once you have successfully run the `Create-terraform-state-setup` you will see a new branch created with the s3 bucket and Dynamodb settings added to the `backend.tf` on branch `terraform-state-setup`

-7. Create a new branch from `Create-terraform-state-setup` and create a PR
+7. Create a new branch from `Create-terraform-state-setup` and create a PR (workaround as bot PRs can't be picked up from Workflow)

 ![readme_branch.png](readme_branch.png)

+8. You will see the output of the terraform plan added to the comments on the PR for review of the `Terraform plan`

+![readme_githubbot.png](readme_githubbot.png)

-8. If you are happy with the Terraform plan you can merge to master.
+9. If you are happy with the Terraform plan you can merge to master.
 This will peform the `Terraform apply`

-![readme_githubbot.png](readme_githubbot.png)
+10. To get the application url you will be able to see the workflow step `Application URL`